HeshanKarunaratne/notes/README.md

     - Drop
         - Drop existing records as well as the table, DDL syntax

+  18 .
+What is partitioning?
+    - Partitioning is the process of separating data into logical subsets(physical segments)

+  19 .
+Which objects can be partitioned?
+    - Tables and indexes can be partitioned
+        - Table not partitioned, relevant index partitioned
+        - Table partitioned, relevant index not partitioned
+        - Table partitioned, relevant index partitioned

+  20 .
+What are the advantages of partitioning?
+    - Improved administration because many operations can be carried out on separate partitions
+    - Partitions that are no longer required can simply be dropped
+    - You can improve the performance of queries if only specific partitions have to be read
+    - Partitioning is transparent for the application and does not require any change to SQL queries and DML statements

+  21 .
+What problems can occur in connection with partitioning?
+    - Queries that do not contain the partitioning criterion in the WHERE clause, must scan ALL partitions

+  22 .
+How many types of partitioning exist?
+    - Range Partitioning
+      - Date range
+    - List Partitioning
+      - Based on a list value
+    - Hash Partitioning
+      - Hash algorithm
+    - Combined Partitioning

 - HTTP Status Codes
     - 1xx: Informational codes: Request received and process is continuing